 Asbestos we can hope for

 We've been using asbestos for at least 4,500 years.
 Known for its water and fire resistance, Greeks, Romans, Persians were all familiar with the fibers that "couldn't burn."
 Marco Polo wrote about it, and Charlemagne was said to rock a tablecloth made of the stuff.

 But a link between asbestos and serious illness was found as early as 1899.
 And by the 1930s, large asbestos companies knew full well their products caused cancer.
 They marketed boxes of it heavily during the holidays under names like "Magic White," and "Snow Drift."

 Despite being totally banned in 66 countries (including the entire European Union) asbestos remains legal in the United States.

-History Shapes is a free, reader-supported, independent cartoon and comic series.
+History Shapes is an ad free, reader-supported, independent cartoon and comic series.
 If you get your kicks from that sorta thing, and are able, please consider joining The History Shapes Club.

 For just $5 a month you can help with research, writing, drawing, and all the work that goes into producing cartoons just like this one.
-There are a handful of perks, to boot.
-It's like PBS, but for weird history cartoons.
+There are a handful of perks like free eBooks, the Shop Talk blog, commenting privileges, and more.